cesaraustralia/Dispersal.jl/docs/src/index.md

 AlleeExtinction
 ```

-## Partial Models
+## Partial Rules

-These models trigger rules that only partially update the grid.
+These rules only partially update the grid.
+They often operate only on cells that
-The often operate only on cells that are currently occupied.
+are currently occupied.

 ### Jump dispersal